top of page

 What makes the 1973 victory even more remarkable is the story behind it.

-A Second Victory, Decades Later, for Napa Wine
+A Second Victory, Decades Later, For Napa Wine

-If the 1976 result wasn’t convincing enough, a 30-year re-tasting of the same wines proved it was no fluke.
+If the 1976 result wasn’t convincing enough, a 30th anniversary re-tasting of the same wines proved it was no fluke.
 The wines were tasted again, both in Napa and in France, and the California wines didn’t just hold up… they excelled.
 The results improved, with the wines from Napa claiming the top 5 places out of 10 wines!

 One of the French arguments had been that their wines were built for aging; they were too young when first tasted in 1976.
 This clearly was another myth, as bottle aging only strengthened California’s results.